imranayesha18/trainingprog/README.md

 7.Prog to demonstrate subString class.

 8.Prog to reverse a string using single loop and charAt() method.

 9.Prog to demonstrate immutable class using private and final keywords.

-10.Prog to show the use of regular expression on employee class.
+10.Prog to show the use of regular expression on employee class

 11.Prog to demonstrate singlylinkedlist using java.

+12.TreeSet1 class is to demonstrate the properties of TreeSet.

+13.LinkedHashSet1 class is to demonstrate the properties of LinkedHashSet.

+14.HashSet1 class is to demonstrate the properties of HashSet.

+15.List1 class is to demonstrate the properties of List by adding Integer values.